 The bird mural at Albert’s gate is by Belgian street artist, ROA, who is recognized for his use of wildlife imagery that is usually inspired by the local environment.

 The Ramones 1976

 The Ramones had posed in 1976 for Roberta Bayley, a staff photographer for Punk magazine, “against the brick wall of a community garden around the corner from CBGB’s.”
 The photo initially appeared in Punk, and later became one of the most recognizable album covers ever.
-Music enthusiasts from all over the world often make a pilgrimage to visit this same wall today.
+Music enthusiasts from all over the world often make a pilgrimage to visit this same wall, back by the fishpond, today.

 Albert’s Garden was named for this founding member who began transforming a plot of derelict land in the early 1970s.
-He was joined by neighbors Louise Kruger, Ben Walburg and others who took over after he moved West.
+He was joined by neighbors Louise Kruger, Ben Wohlburg and others who eventually took over after Albert moved to the West.